mist941/dclean/README.md

 ## Description

-DClean is a tool for analyzing Docker images and Dockerfiles.
-Its goal is to reduce container size, speed up build processes, and improve security.
-DClean identifies vulnerabilities using Trivy, and provides actionable recommendations for optimizing Dockerfile instructions.
+🐳 **DClean** is a powerful tool for analyzing Docker images and Dockerfiles.
+DClean leverages **Trivy** for comprehensive vulnerability scanning and provides **actionable recommendations** to optimize your Dockerfile instructions, helping you create leaner, faster, and more secure containers.

 ## Installation